MAR currently has 11 Committees that meet throughout the year to guide the Association’s efforts on behalf of the membership.

 The Maine Listings Nominating Committee reviews and recommends individuals to serve Maine Listings in the capacity of President, President Elect, First Vice President and Treasurer.

-The Public Relations Committee is responsible for coordinating MAR’s Public Relations Programs.
-The Committee also provides input pertaining to the usage of communication tools that support the mission, goals and objectives of the Association while maintaining a positive REALTOR® image.
-Those tools include (but are not limited to) the MAR website, Facebook page, Twitter account and MAR’s E-News.
+The Communications Committee provides input pertaining to the usage of communication tools that support the mission, goals and objectives of the Association while maintaining a positive REALTOR® image.
 The Committee meets three to four times per year with additional meetings scheduled on an as needed basis.

 REALTOR® of the Year Selection Committee